-k.
-Limit Remote Access to Firm Network
+(k) Limit Remote Access to Firm Network

 Many LSPs permit employees to access their network from locations outside the office.
-This access may be through encrypted connections such as a Virtual Private Network ("VPN") or remote access programs in order to maintain privacy and security.
+This access may be through encrypted connections such as a Virtual Private Network or remote access programs in order to maintain privacy and security.
 Remote access with authentication via Two-Step Authentication and deployment of access controls through role-based access control or attribute-based access control should ensure that those with permission to access certain information are the only people who can access it.
-91

-1. Avoid Use of Third-Party Computers or Networks
+(l) Avoid Use of Third-Party Computers or Networks

 LSPs should train employees to avoid publicly available computer systems, such as computers at hotels, when accessing the LSP's network.
 Once the firm's computer system is accessed from an untrusted computer system controlled by an outside party, any restrictions on further use and dissemination become problematic, and accountability for the information is compromised.
 Even if the employee is trustworthy and loyal, the LSP should consider whether the employee should be allowed to use the devices of friends and family members to access the provider network or use public networks in locations such as cafes or airports.
-LSPs should set guidelines regarding the circumstances, if any, when an employee may use public WiFi to transmit client information.
-Unencrypted client information sent through public WiFi, including paid or free hotspots, can be easily compromised.
+LSPs should set guidelines regarding the circumstances, if any, when an employee may use public Wi-Fi to transmit client information.
+Unencrypted client information sent through public Wi-Fi, including paid or free hotspots, can be easily compromised.
+Therefore, LSPs should clearly specify when use of public Wi-Fi is and is not permitted and what additional protections are required.

-See Turan, supra note 89 and accompanying text.
+94. See Turan, supra note 87, and accompanying text.